 With exceptional road- and weather conditions it is allowed to use studded tires from 15th October to 31st March.

 All-season tires are allowed to use all year around.
+From December 1, 2022, the Alpine symbol (snowflake) will be mandatory for all-weather tires.

 In Latvia, winter tires are mandatory between 1st December and 1st March for all cars and buses.
 Consumers can use winter tires or universal tires or summer tires.